kernelci/kernelci-core/doc/intro.rst

 Data is sent and received **only** in JSON format.

-For more info about the collections schema, refer to their :ref:`schema declaration <schema>`.
+For more info about the resources schema, refer to their :ref:`schema declaration <schema>`.

 .. _intro_schema_results: